jobyh/indy-fridge/README.md

 Search uses Algolia's *vanilla* JavaScript Instant Search API.
-I used this project to figure out whether it was feasible to connect Algolia with Alpine JS for a user experience equivalent to their React API which can feel unnecessarily complex.
+I used this project to figure out whether it was feasible to connect Algolia with Alpine JS for a user experience equivalent to their React library which can feel unnecessarily complex.

 As such, I've used an event-driven approach where `window` object is used as an event bus to prevent tight coupling between components.